lucygoodchild/notes-organiser/README.md

 3. **Search Notes**: Search for notes using keywords.

 ### AI-Powered Features
-1. **Automatic Categorization**: Suggests or assigns a category based on the note's content.
+1. **Automatic Categorisation**: Suggests or assigns a category based on the note's content.
 2. **Summarization**: Generates concise summaries for longer notes.
 3. **Sentiment Analysis**: Detects and displays the sentiment of notes (e.g., Positive, Neutral, Negative).
 4. **Natural Language Query (NLQ)**: Enables users to search notes using phrases like "Find my work notes from last week."